Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 1. Freedom of design selection and site functions

-Web 2.0 and subdomain located websites are fine and all, but most often than not, you’ll be limited to not more than one CMS.
+Web 2.0 and subdomain-located websites are fine and all, but most often than not, you’ll be limited to not more than one CMS.

-domain Of course, most of the CMS’s have a lot more than one theme (template) to choose from.
-On the other hand, with little exceptions, using most of them will lead you at some point of time to a situation where you need a functionality, and they won’t be able to present it to you.
+domainOf course, most CMSs have a lot more than one theme (template) to choose from.
+On the other hand, with few exceptions, using most of them will lead you at some point in time to a situation where you need the functionality, and they won’t be able to present it to you.

 The themes (or templates) that a CMS can offer you are one thing.
 But once you’ve bought or installed one of the (often available) free themes, you’ll face another challenge – customization.